HaskellMN/www.haskellmn.org/posts/2016-02-11-february-haskellmn-meetup.md

 ---
 title: February HaskellMN Meetup
-description: Increasing reliability by encoding more information in the type system
+description: Write Yourself a Scheme in 48 hours in 2 hours
 author: <a href="http://kyle.marek-spartz.org">Kyle Marek-Spartz</a>
 ---